Politics of Tanzania: Political conditions

 As of 2010, Tanzania was ranked Partly Free by Freedom House.
 The 2011 Democracy Index marked Tanzania as a "hybrid regime", ranking it 90th out of 167, an improvement from 92nd the year before, but preceding a decline on a number of metrics as shown in subsequent Freedom House studies.
-By 2018, many of the factors taken into account by Freedom House had undergone a small but significant decline, with the most recent reports citing a marked deterioration in the rights of civil society and reduced the abilities of political opposition to criticize the Magufuli regime.
+By 2018, many of the factors taken into account by Freedom House had undergone a small but significant decline, with the most recent reports citing a marked deterioration in the rights of civil society and reduced the abilities of political opposition to criticise the Magufuli regime.
 In Freedom House's 2025 report, Tanzania dropped to a score of 35, receiving the designation of "Not Free".
 Freedom House cites the change as due to the government's alteration to ethnic Masaai voter registrations as an attempt to expel communities belonging to the group from a planned game reserve.

-According to Human Rights Watch since the election of President John Magufuli in December 2015, Tanzania has witnessed a marked decline in respect for free expression, association and assembly.
+According to Human Rights Watch, since the December 2015 election of President John Magufuli, Tanzania has witnessed a marked decline in respect for freedom of expression, association and assembly.

 On 19 March 2021, Vice President Samia Suluhu Hassan became the new president after the sudden death of President John Magufuli.
 She is the first female President of Tanzania.

+In October 2025, Tanzania held its seventh multi-party general elections.
+Incumbent president Samia Suluhu Hassan of the CCM won almost 98% of all votes which is the second highest percentage of vote ever won by any presidential candidate in Tanzanian history since Julius Nyerere in 1962.
+The elections were marked by the absence of any meaningful opposition as the two largest opposition parties, CHADEMA and the Alliance for Change and Transparency were barred from participating.
+The elections were followed by violent protests which lasted till November and resulted in the deaths of almost 3,000 people although this has been disputed.